 A good gym in a small town or rural area will be a welcome addition.

-Make it 24/7 with a card system for members, and you’re good to go after an initial up-front investment.
+Make it 24/7 with a card system for members, and you're good to go.
+Though, it's worth keeping in mind that the startup costs for this type of business are a bit higher.

 If you are well-versed in MMA, yoga, martial arts, wrestling, or boxing, you can even have a specialty section.